-Ontario Teachers' board members oversee the management of climate-related risks and opportunities; review Ontario Teachers' climate change strategy annually; review and approve annual objectives and scorecards, which include climate-related objectives; and constructively challenge management on ESG matters, including climate-related topics.
+Ontario Teachers' board members oversee the management of climate-related risks and opportunities; review Ontario Teachers' climate change strategy annually; review and approve annual objectives and scorecards, which include climate-related objectives; and constructively challenge management on environmental, social and governance (ESG) matters, including climate-related topics.

-Describe management's role in assessing and managing risks and opportunities.
+Describe management's role in assessing and managing climaterelated risks and opportunities.

-Ontario Teachers' Chief Executive Officer (CEO), as chair of the Enterprise Risk Management Committee, ensures processes are in place to manage material risks.
+Ontario Teachers' Chief Executive Officer (CEO), as chair of the Enterprise Risk and Governance Committee, ensures processes are in place to manage material risks.
 The CEO, as chair of the Investor Stewardship Committee, reviews and approves our climate change strategy, including voting and engagement practices.